 Pill imprint CPC 836 has been identified as Diphenhydramine hydrochloride 50 mg.

-Diphenhydramine is used in the treatment of allergic reactions; insomnia; cough; urticaria; extrapyramidal reaction (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
+Diphenhydramine is used in the treatment of allergic reactions; insomnia; extrapyramidal reaction; cold symptoms; cough (and more), and belongs to the drug classes anticholinergic antiemetics, anticholinergic antiparkinson agents, antihistamines, miscellaneous anxiolytics, sedatives and hypnotics.
 There is no proven risk in humans during pregnancy.
 Diphenhydramine 50 mg is not subject to the Controlled Substances Act.